NewWaveWeb/bitbucket-webhook-deployer/README.md

 # Introduction

-It listens to gitlab webhook push events and pulls repositories configured in config.js
+It listens to gitlab webhook push events and pulls repositories configured in config.js.
+Currently, it runs on GNU/Linux and BSD OSes only, and it can only run in a startup script for now.

 # Build & Runtime Dependencies